How to Use the Command 'lsblk' (with examples)

 Example output:

-Use case 8: Display a customized summary using specific columns
+Use case 8: Display a customized summary using a comma-separated list of columns

 Code: